 One of the most asked questions from our Personal Training students is “how do I find clients?”.

-After speaking to our qualified tutors, here are our 4 top tips for finding clients;
+After speaking to our qualified tutors, here are our 4 top tips for finding clients which could assist understanding how do personal trainers find clients.

 Talk to people